Perturbative adaptive importance sampling for Bayesian LOO cross-validation: Methods

-We have presented four transformations, each aimed at stabilizing a LOO importance sampler by bringing the proposal distribution closer to the LOO target in a different sense.
-The PMM1/PMM2 transformations shift the moment of the posterior samples closer to that of the target distribution.
-The KL/Var descent transformations take one step along their corresponding gradient flow equations.
-While the latter two transformations use gradient information, their Jacobians are simple to approximate, requiring no computation of full Hessian matrices.
+\paragraph{Overview} We have provided six transformations, each aimed at stabilizing a LOO importance sampler by bringing the proposal distribution closer to the LOO target in a different sense.
+The PMM1/PMM2/PMM3 affine transformations shift the moments of the posterior samples closer to those of the target distribution.
+The LL descent transformation steps up the log-likelihood gradient.
+The KL and Var descent transformations take one step along their corresponding gradient flow equations.
+Of these transformations, LL is the most computationally efficient, as it avoids the posterior density evaluation.

-Generally, one will find that many observations are amenable to direct importance sampling with $1/\ell$ weights (Eq.~\ref{eq:expect}) in combination with Pareto smoothing (tail weight distribution shape parameter $\hat{k}<0.7$).
-One needs only transform the sampling distribution when the estimated shape parameter exceeds this threshold.
-For a given posterior sample of model parameters $\btheta_1,\ldots,\btheta_s\iid\pi(\btheta|\calD)$, one undergoes for each observation $i$ the following algorithm: \alglanguage{pseudocode}

-It is important to reiterate that if \emph{any} transformation takes $\hat{k}$ for a given observation under the threshold then adaptation is successful -- one avoids refitting the entire model.
+Generally, many observations are amenable to direct importance sampling with $1/\ell$ weights (Eq.~\ref{eq:expect}) in combination with Pareto smoothing (tail weight distribution shape parameter $\hat{k}<0.7$).
+One needs only transform the sampling distribution when $\hat{k}$ exceeds this threshold~\citep{vehtariParetoSmoothedImportance2024}.
+For each observation $i$, one iterates through the available transformations, applying each to the posterior samples $\btheta_1,\ldots,\btheta_s\iid\pi(\btheta|\calD)$, recomputing the transformed weights $\eta_{ik}$ (Eq.~\ref{eq:importance}) and $\hat{k}$, and stopping as soon as any transformation achieves $\hat{k}\leq 0.7.$ If \emph{any} transformation succeeds for a given observation, adaptation is successful and one avoids refitting the entire model -- at potentially large time and energy cost savings.